-The newly-discovered specimen was collected from the Frasnian carbonate mound succession in the La Boverie guarry, a single specimen in a stromatoporoid collection of 3079 specimens (collected in 2009, complete palaeoecological results and setting in Da Silva et al. 2011).
-The La Boverie quarry is located at the southeastern edge of the Dinant Synclinorium, 3 km north of Rochefort (Fig. 1A; Institut Géographique National Belge (IGN) map 59/3, Lambert coordinates: X= 212.000 and Y= 97.600).
-The Frasnian in southern Belgium is characterized by a succession of four mud mounds, which are in stratigraphic order: the Arche, La Boverie, Lion and Petit Mont mounds (Fig. 1B; Boulvain & Coen-Aubert 2006).
-The series of build-ups, including the Arche, La Boverie and Lion mounds, exposed in the guarry is nearly 300 m thick (Fig. 1B-C).
-The specimen described in this paper comes from the middle part of the Arche mound (lower part of the Middle Frasnian), from a brecciated level (Fig. 1C), containing centimetre to decimetre-sized broken pieces of stromatoporoids and tabulate corals (Fig. 2A).
-The occurrence of these brecciated levels is interpreted as related to a lowering of the sea-level leading to a reworking on the top of the mound and occurrence of these brecciated beds on the flank of the mound (Boulvain 2007).
-Thus the horizon is interpreted to be lateral to the mound body (Da Silva et al. 2010; 2011).
+The specimen described was collected from the Frasnian carbonate mound succession in the La Boverie quarry, in a stromatoporoid collection of 3079 specimens (collected in 2009, complete palaeoecological results and setting in Da Silva et al. 2011a).
+The La Boverie quarry is located at the southeastern edge of the Dinant Synclinorium, 3 km north of Rochefort (Fig. 1A; Institut Géographique National Belge (IGN) map 59/3, Lambert coordinates: X = 212.000 and Y = 97.600).
+The Frasnian in southern Belgium is characterized by a succession of four mud mounds, which are in stratigraphical order: the Arche, La Boverie, Lion and Petit Mont mounds (Fig. 1B; Boulvain & Coen-Aubert 2006).
+The series of build-ups, including the Arche, La Boverie and Lion mounds, exposed in the quarry is nearly 300-m thick (Fig. 1B, C).
+In the Central and Northern parts of the Frasnian belgian platform (Fig. 1B), biostromal and lagoonal facies dominate and are also rich in stromatoporoids (Da Silva et al. 2011b).
+The specimen described in this study comes from the middle part of the Arche mound (lower part of the Middle Frasnian), from a brecciated level (Fig. 1C), containing centimetre to decimetre-sized broken pieces of stromatoporoids and tabulate corals (Fig. 2A).
+The occurrence of these brecciated levels is interpreted as related to a lowering of the sea level, leading to a reworking on the top of the mound and occurrence of these brecciated beds on the flank of the mound (Boulvain 2007).
+Thus, the horizon is interpreted to be lateral to the main mound body (Da Silva et al. 2010, 2011a).

-The stromatoporoid containing spicules is a piece 2.5 x 2 cm, surrounded by dolomitic and sparitic cements and is part of a stromatoporoid rudstone (Fig. 2A).
-Four thin sections were made from the small piece of stromatoporoid (1 tangential, 1 longitudinal and 2 oblique sections).
-The samples were examined under normal light microscope, scanning electron microscope and cathodoluminescence (CL), the latter offering the best images.
-The specimen, sample LBv52b, is held in Liège University (Belgium).
+The stromatoporoid sample containing spicules is a fragment measuring 2.5×2 cm, which is surrounded by dolomitic and sparitic cements and is part of a stromatoporoid rudstone (Fig. 2A).
+Four thin sections were made from the small piece of stromatoporoid (one tangential, one longitudinal and two oblique sections).
+The samples were examined under a normal light microscope, scanning electron microscope and cathodoluminescence (CL), the last offering the best images.
+The specimen, sample LBv54, is held in Liège University (Belgium).
 Stromatoporoid terminology comes from the Treatise Online of Invertebrate Palaeontology (Webby 2010).

 All La-ICPMS measurements were made with an ELAN DRC II ICP-MS from PerkinElmer SCIEX.
 This instrument is combined with a COMPex 110 ArF Excimer-Laser from Lambda Physik and an optical bench Geolas from Mikrolas.
-Furthermore a microscopic system from Zeiss with a movable X-Y-Z-table from Physiks Instrumente is attached.
+Furthermore, a microscopic system from Zeiss with a movable X-Y-Z table from Physiks Instrumente is attached.
 Intensities obtained by the ICP-MS instrument refer to counts per second.
-For the calculation into concentrations both an external and an internal standard are needed.
-As external standard the NIST-SRM 610 standard glass provided by the National Institute of Standards and Technology with the evaluated values by Jochum et al. (2011) was used.
-As internal standard a calcium concentration of 400000 ppm for pure carbonates was assumed.
-This value should not be regarded as exact, therefore the indicated concentrations should be regarded as a close approximation.
-However, the ratios between the element values are realistic.
+For the calculation into concentrations, both an external and an internal standard are needed.
+As external standard, the NIST-SRM 610 standard glass provided by the National Institute of Standards and Technology with the evaluated values by Jochum et al. (2011) was used.
+As internal